ucfopen/UDOIT/INSTALL.md

     docker exec -it udoit_php_1 /bin/bash

 By default the application is set up to create a MySQL database container, but if you wish to create a postgres container instead you can do so by modifying the file `docker-compose.yml`.
-The credentials required to access this database depend on the databas type and can be found in this same file.
+The credentials required to access this database depend on the database type and can be found in this same file.
 You can access the database container by calling the command:

     docker exec -it udoit_db_1 /bin/bash